 Passover marks the liberation of the Children of Israel, who were slaves in ancient Egypt, and recounts the story of their exodus to the Promised Land.
 Key things to remember: Moses, Ten Plagues, matzo, the parting of the Red Sea.

-Passover 2013 begins at sundown on Monday, March 25—the night of the first Seder—and lasts eight days, ending at sundown on Tuesday, April 2.
+Passover 2019 begins at sundown on Friday, April 19—the night of the first Seder—and lasts eight days, ending at sundown on Saturday, April 27.

 The first mention of the holiday that kicks off with a seder appears in the book of Leviticus, where it is referred to as the Feast of Unleavened Bread, owing to the fact that when the ancient Israelites left Egypt they hadn’t enough time to let their dough rise before fleeing.
 Indeed, the holiday commemorates and celebrates the flight of the Israelites, led by Moses, from Pharoah’s tyranny to freedom.
 Its Hebrew name is Pesach, which comes from the word pasach, commonly translated as “passed over”—a reference to the Exodus passage that tells of God passing over the blood-marked door of Jewish homes while he undertook to kill the first born sons of the Egyptians.
 Some scholars, however, suggest that a more accurate translation of the passage is that God “hovered over” the homes in question, signifying the Lord’s eternal protection of his chosen people.